Yichieh0/OFDM_Implemented_by_HLS/README.md

 ### > Simulation Results：
 #### 。SYNTH Results

+After cloning the whole project, we can use the below command to performthe project and check the performance :

+make run CSIM=1 CSYNTH=1 COSIM=1

 1. Utilization :

-The tables below is the hardware resources utilization comparison between the system before and after optimization :
+The tables below are the hardware resources utilization comparison between the system before and after optimization :

  - With II Violation :